-Management's Discussion and Analysis For the years ended December 31, 2023 and 2022 In USD\$ (000s)
+Management's Discussion and Analysis For the three months ended March 31, 2024 and 2023 In USD\$ (000s)

-The following Management's Discussion and Analysis ("MD&A") prepared as of March 7, 2024 should be read in conjunction with the December 31, 2023 audited consolidated financial statements and related notes of Profound Medical Corp. ("Profound" or the "Company").
-The audited consolidated financial statements of Profound and related notes were prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards").
+The following Management's Discussion and Analysis (this "MD&A") prepared as of May 9, 2024, as restated on March 7, 2025, to reflect the filing of the restated unaudited interim condensed consolidated financial statements of Profound for the three months ended March 31, 2024 and 2023 (the "Interim Financial Statements") described above.
+Other than as expressly set forth above, this MD&A does not purport to, update or restate the information in the original MD&A or reflect any events that occurred after the date of the filing of the original MD&A. It is supplemental to, and should be read in conjunction with, the Company's Interim Financial Statements and the accompanying notes for the three months ended March 31, 2024 and 2023.
+The Interim Financial Statements and related notes were prepared in accordance with U.S. generally accepted accounting principles ("US GAAP") applicable to the preparation of interim financial statements.
 Unless stated otherwise, all references to "\$" are to United States dollars and all references to "C\$" are to Canadian dollars.
 In this MD&A, unless the context requires otherwise, references to "Profound", "the Company", "we", "us" or "our" are references to Profound Medical Corp. and its subsidiaries.